 The first step is to select a research theme and the associated supervisor.
 Your research can be conducted in an organisation other than Utrecht University, depending on the data needed to answer your research question.
 In general, you can conduct parts of your MSc thesis work at a wide range of firms and institutions, both within and outside the Netherlands.
 Although the thesis research work is not generally expected to be experimental in nature, the possibility of including some experimental work in your research project is not ruled out.

 The programme’s lecturers keep an updated file of possible topics for research projects.
 Although students may propose their own topics, proposals will only be accepted if an experienced supervisor for the topic is available.
 You can find all current topics on Blackboard.

-Prior to actually conducting your research, you’ll have to write a research proposal.
-The study guide instructs you on how to go about this.
+Prior to conducting your research, you’ll have to write a research proposal.
+The course manual of the thesis (to be found on the BlackBoard community) instructs you on how to go about this.
 A series of short web lectures offers you assignments to help you with the task.
-Many students haver found these very helpful.
+Many students have found these very helpful.

 You must submit your research proposal to the secretariat for approval by the Board of Examiners.

 Every months students present the results of their research.
 You are very welcome to attend these presentations.

 At least ten

 You have to attend at least ten presentations, in order to be allowed to give your own Master’s thesis presentation.
 This way you can develop a broad view on various recent research topics.
 And keep in touch with your fellow students and teachers in the final -sometimes rather solitary- stage of your studies.
 You should attend at least six presentations of students from your own Master’s programme.
 The other four presentations may also be from another programme of the Copernicus Institute.
 You will find the monthly schedules of the presentations - if applicable - on the Blackboard community.